 Since ancient times, the Traditional Chinese Medicine (TCM) has associated white tea with beneficial and healing effects.

 In Bencao Gangmu, a classic on Chinese herbal medicine from the Ming Dynasty (16th century), there is already an entry about the excellent health benefits of white tea.
 This explains the famous Chinese proverb on white tea: "It is tea in the first year, medicine after 3 years, and a treasure after seven years."
 In contrast to Pu'er and Oolong, white tea is probably the only tea we know of that was also aged in ancient times and increased in value over the years.

 White teas are also very popular in China as a remedy for losing weight.

 Preparation of white tea

-White tea is very easy to prepare, since it gets hardly bitter.
-It is suitable both for large pots as well as for the traditional Gongfu Cha tea ceremony in the Yixing teapot or in the gaiwan.
-It could also be prepared by simply putting leaves in a breakfast bowl and pouring hot water onto them.
+White tea is very easy to prepare, since it hardly gets bitter.
+It is suitable both for large pots as well as for the traditional Gongfu Cha tea ceremony in a Yixing teapot or in a gaiwan.
+It can also be prepared by simply putting leaves in a breakfast bowl and pouring hot water onto them.
 The appropriate water temperature is about 90-95 degrees.
 The leaves do not need to be poured off, as they will simply sink to the bottom of the bowl.
 During summertime, white tea is also highly recommended for cold brewing.